Out-of-the-box: Black-box Causal Attacks on Object Detectors: Supplementary Materials

-\Cref{tab:confVSspatialmetricYOLO,tab:confVSspatialmetricRTDETR,tab:confVSspatialmetricFASTERRCNN} show exact means of the spatial metrics, FIN and DC introduced in the main paper, at different confidence ranges.
-Note that Faster-R-CNN has a skewed confidence distribution as it tends to be over confident.
+\Cref{tab:combined_fin_dc} show exact means of the spatial metrics, FIN and DC introduced in the main paper, at different confidence ranges.
+Note that Faster-R-CNN has a skewed confidence distribution as it tends to be overconfident.
 Generally, the mean FIN has increased with confidence and DC has stayed same or decreased slightly.
+A naive assumption in object detection is that high-confidence predictions are driven entirely by the object's localized features.
+This reliance on external context does not diminish to none as the model becomes more certain.